NICVA seeks Voluntary and Community Sector nominations for the Government & Voluntary Sector Joint Forum

 Please note the nomination process is open to all members of the voluntary and community sector.

 The new sector representative(s) will be chosen by a subgroup of the NICVA Executive Committee using the selection criteria attached.
-As advised there is currently 1 vacant position available and the remainder of selected candidates will form a reserve list , to fill future vacancies as required.
+As advised there are currently 2 vacant positions available and the remainder of selected candidates will form a reserve list , to fill future vacancies as required.

 To submit a nomination, please complete the attached Nomination form and return via email to Geoff Nuttall, Head of Policy & Public Affairs, NICVA E: [email protected]